hannesdelbeke/brain/tech art/mklink windows - soft & hard link.md

 ## relative symlinks
-you can cd to a directory, and just use folder names to make links relative. don't use C:/ or it will be explicit. e.g. `mklink /j "vendor" "../vendor"`
+you can cd to a directory, and just use folder names to make links relative. don't use C:/ or it will be explicit. e.g. `mklink /j "vendor" "../vendor"` both types of slashes are accepted for paths

 ## backlink to original folder
 To see backlinks in the folder